Avanade/Beef/docs/Entity-Entity-Config.md

 **`webApiAuthorize`** | The authorize attribute value to be used for the corresponding entity Web API controller; generally either `Authorize` or `AllowAnonymous`.
 Defaults to the `CodeGeneration.WebApiAuthorize` configuration property (inherits) where not specified; can be overridden at the `Operation` level also.
 `webApiCtor` | The access modifier for the generated Web API `Controller` constructor.
 Valid options are: `Public`, `Private`, `Protected`.
 Defaults to `Public`.
 **`webApiCtorParams`** | The list of additional (non-inferred) Dependency Injection (DI) parameters for the generated `WebApi` constructor.
 Each constructor parameter should be formatted as `Type` + `^` + `Name`; e.g. `IConfiguration^Config`.
 Where the `Name` portion is not specified it will be inferred.
 Where the `Type` matches an already inferred value it will be ignored.
+`webApiAutoLocation` | Indicates whether the HTTP Response Location Header route (`Operation.WebApiLocation`) is automatically inferred.
+This will automatically set the `Operation.WebApiLocation` for an `Operation` named `Create` where there is a corresponding named `Get`.
+This is defaulted from the `CodeGen.WebApiAutoLocation`.

 <br/>